What is Dyeing In Textiles And What Are its Types And Processes?

 These days, everything is available in multiple colours and textures.
 And this is possible due to the wide variety of dyes.

-Different types of dyes are :
+Different Types of Dyes are :

 Basic Dyes